 A car trade invoice is for a buyer that purchases another vehicle by trading their current car plus cash.
 This may be used for new or used vehicles in order to bill the buyer.
-Most invoices are required to be paid within five (5) business days and if the seller receives another offer they are usually allowed to accept unless the buyer had earnest money holding the vehicle.
-Once the buyer completes the purchase the invoice will be marked as paid with it acting as a receipt for the purchase.
-If the State requires, the parties should authorize a bill of sale document so the new owner may be able to register with the DMV.
+Most invoices are required to be paid within five (5) business days, and if the seller receives another offer they are usually allowed to accept unless the buyer had earnest money holding the vehicle.
+Once the buyer completes the purchase the invoice will be marked as paid – acting as a receipt of the purchase.

 Table of Contents

 - The Trade-In Process

 - Trade-In Price Factors

 On the surface, trading in a vehicle may seem like a confusing process.
 However, taking the process one step at a time and approaching it with patience can result in a smooth, non-stressful deal.
 The following are the recommended steps for going about trading in a motor vehicle at a used or new car dealership.